IMPLEMENTATION | March 18, 2019

 Ideally, an ACP champion team forms, with each champion leveraging their position and networks, facilitating and reinforcing each other’s efforts.

-What does a Champion do?
+What does a Champion of Advance Care Planning do?

 - Educate peers about the initiative, why it’s important, and how to initiate and participate in the process.